Ethics Committee

 See the Children/Minors; Pregnant Women, Fetuses & Neonates; Prisoners; and Mentally Impaired sections for additional information about these vulnerable populations.

 The G-NHSRC states that a minor is a person less than 18 years of age.
-When the research participant is a minor, assent must be obtained in tandem with permission from his/her legal representative(s) and/or guardian(s).
+When the research participant is a minor, assent must be obtained in tandem with permission from the parent/legal guardian.

 Assent Requirements

 As per the G-NHSRC, assent must be obtained from a minor who is deemed capable of providing assent.
-The National Health Sciences Research Committee (NHSRC) bases its assessment of a minor’s ability to assent on his/her age, maturity, and psychological state.
-In certain cases, the NHSRC may regard assent by minors to represent informed consent without requiring the signature from a legal representative(s) and/or guardian(s).
+The National Health Sciences Research Committee (NHSRC) bases its assessment of a minor’s ability to assent on the minor’s age, maturity, and psychological state.
+In certain cases, the NHSRC may regard assent by minors to represent informed consent without requiring the permission of a parent/legal guardian.
 A typical case is when the minors are emancipated, and may include those that are legally married or are university students under the age of 18.

-Per MWI-56, clinical trials in Malawi are required to follow the International Council for Harmonisation's Guideline for Good Clinical Practice E6(R2) (MWI-22).
-MWI-22 states that when a clinical trial includes participants with mental impairment (e.g., those with severe dementia), the participant should be informed about the trial to the extent compatible with his or her understanding and, if capable, he or she should sign and personally date the written informed consent.
+Per MWI-25, clinical trials in Malawi are required to follow the International Council for Harmonisation's Guideline for Good Clinical Practice E6(R2) (MWI-22).
+MWI-22 states that when a clinical trial includes participants with mental impairment (e.g., those with severe dementia), the participants should be informed about the trial to the extent compatible with their understanding and, if capable, they should sign and personally date the written informed consent.

-The G-NHSRC states that consent for those who are not mentally able should be sought from their legal representative(s) and/or guardian(s) in the form of a signature or thumbprint.
+The G-NHSRC states that consent for those who are not mentally able should be sought from their legal representative/guardian in the form of a signature or thumbprint.

 Manufacturing